 Teaching English in Spain

-Despite the current economic crisis in Spain, with an unemployment rate at one of the highest in Europe, demand for classes is still high.
+Despite the recent economic crisis in Spain, with an unemployment rate at one of the highest in Europe, demand for classes is still high.
 Many people now find that they need to improve their level in order to get work or stay in their current job.
 When recruiting new employees, companies often stipulate a minimum level of English, which means more demand for classes.

 If you’re looking for a job teaching English in a language school in Spain, timing is everything.
 The main recruiting period is usually from around mid-August with interviews in September for courses starting in late September or early October.
 The other popular time is January, when some teachers don’t return after the Christmas holiday, leaving schools with vacancies they didn’t expect to have.
 You should start taking your CV around the schools you’re interested in a month or so before you want to start work.
 Language schools usually prefer you to be living in Spain when you apply, because so many people accept jobs and then return to their home country, never to be seen again.
 Also, teachers can often be needed at very short notice (maybe a phone call for an interview, then the interview within 2 days, and then your first class within a week of the interview).
 Therefore, your best bet when it comes to finding a job is to actually be physically present Spain and search locally.
 The biggest job markets are in the biggest cities: Madrid, Barcelona, Granada, and Seville are the four most popular cities for teaching in Spain.
 This doesn’t mean you should stick to these only; there are jobs in smaller cities or towns too, but you will need more time and patience.